 The Municipality of Jericho is the central pivot of this urban regeneration, ever since the identification phase of the project in 2012.
 Collaborating with all the stakeholders involved, notably the institutions and partners of the UPFI initiative, the city has also built up a regional collaboration with the Municipal Development and Lending Fund and the Arab Development Society.
 These partnerships will make it possible to implement this urban project, developed in consultation with civil society organisations, in particular groups representing animal breeders and butchers, who use the abattoir, and, above all, the city’s own inhabitants, the ultimate beneficiaries of the project.

 For the UPFI-Jericho project, 2015 marked the transition to the feasibility study phase in order to provide technical assistance to the Municipality of Jericho.

-This study consists of a thorough analysis of the urban project, with support for the municipality in the preparation of the strategic and operational documents for its implementation.
+This study consisted of a thorough analysis of the urban project, with support for the municipality in the preparation of the strategic and operational documents for its implementation.

 Validated by the donor, the final report of the study confirmed the main lines of intervention of the project and prepared the tender documents for carrying out the work.
-Planned investments in this project will be accompanied by a technical assistance programme to strengthen sanitary management capacities while encouraging private sector involvement in the meat sector.
-The duration of the work is estimated to 18 months.
+Planned investments in this project were accompanied by a technical assistance programme to strengthen sanitary management capacities while encouraging private sector involvement in the meat sector.

 In May 2016, the technical assistance and feasibility study mission conducted for the Municipality of Jericho was extended in order to go further, in particular, in the analysis of the environmental impacts of the UPFI project.
 Read about the entire multi-site regeneration project in Jericho.